exasol/postgresql-virtual-schema/doc/extension_store/README.md

 * Variables prompted to users are defined in the `parameters` section.
 The Extension Store asks the user to input values for all parameters.
 * Variable placeholders in strings (e.g. BucketFS paths or SQL scripts) are expanded before using them.

-## Parameters to Store
+## Information to Store

-The Extension management component on the cluster must store the following information for an installed VS:
+The Extension management component on the cluster must store the following information for an installed extension:

+* Store the complete manifest.
+    * Required to detect if parameters are added/removed in newer versions.
 * For each configuration:
     * ID and version
         * Required to detect if an older version is already installed